Grand Canyon Scenic Airlines: History

 In 1994 the Seibolds sold the airline to SkyWest Airlines and it continued to see growth until it merged with Eagle Canyon Airlines in 1999.
+From mid-1997 through mid-1998, Scenic provided scheduled service between Phoenix and Page, Arizona under a code-share agreement with Great Lakes Airlines.
 In 1999, Scenic was operating scheduled passenger service between Las Vegas (LAS) and Grand Canyon National Park Airport (GCN) with Fokker F27 turboprops.
+From 2002 through 2006, Scenic operated scheduled flights under the Essential Air Service (EAS) program from Las Vegas to Ely, Nevada, and to Merced and Visalia, California.
+In 2003 these flights were moved to arrive and depart from the North Las Vegas Airport (KVGT).
+The flights to Ely were later extended onto Elko, Nevada.
+Service was also flown to Palmdale, California in 2005.
 In the spring of 2006, citing rising fuel costs, the airline announced it would be ceasing scheduled passenger operations in order to focus on its sightseeing flights, thus abandoning its scheduled services using its fleet of three Beechcraft 1900 turboprop aircraft.
-Almost all of the scheduled service flights, including those to Ely, Nevada, were Essential Air Service routes and were then picked up by Air Midwest operating as US Airways Express.
+Almost all of the scheduled service flights were then picked up by Air Midwest operating as US Airways Express.

 On March 29, 2007, Scenic Airlines was sold to Grand Canyon Airlines and was subsequently renamed Grand Canyon Scenic Airlines.
-The airline continued to operate from the Boulder City airport providing services to Grand Canyon West, Grand Canyon, Page, Arizona, Monument Valley, Utah, and Rainbow Bridge, Utah.
+The airline continued to operate from the Boulder City airport providing services to Grand Canyon West, Grand Canyon, Page, Arizona, Monument Valley, Utah, and Rainbow Bridge, Utah now with Cessna 208 Caravan aircraft.
 At that time, Grand Canyon Scenic Airlines continued to operate sightseeing flight services to the Grand Canyon every day of the year.

 On March 19, 2009, Grand Canyon Scenic Airlines moved its operations at the Boulder City airport into the company's new Boulder City Aerocenter, a 30000 sqft terminal.

+On January 5, 2025, new scheduled service between Phoenix and Safford, Arizona began utilizing Cessna 208 Caravan's through a local subsidy program.
+This is the first air service to Safford since the original Frontier Airlines (1950-1986) left the city in the early 1960s.